-1 credit (grades 11-12; grade 10 with recommendation) Prerequisite: Physical Science 9, Biology 10 or Honors Biology 10
+1 credit (grades 11-12; grade 10 with recommendation) Prerequisite: Physical Science 9, Biology 10 or Honors Biology 10 to incorporate scientific reasoning, analysis, communication and real-world applications.

-This course is the general study of the classification and structure of matter and the predictive interactions of matter.
-The strong lab component of chemistry requires inquiry based learning in order to incorporate scientific reasoning, analysis, communication and real-world applications.
 An understanding of the formation of leading theories guides students in the area of evaluation, prediction, and application.
 Chemistry is aimed at students who are planning to pursue a four-year college degree after high school.